Kendal - Sedbergh - Arnside drive

 The historic Brigflatts Quaker Meeting House is a wonderful building in a peaceful rural location.
 The building dates back to 1675 when the original Quaker movement was prominent in the local area, as was its founder member George Fox.
 The building has had some additions and restoration over the years but the timber interior is largely as original and forms a delightful atmospheric space.
-Outside there is a small attractive garden and a visitor toilet.
+Outside, there is a small attractive garden and a visitor toilet.
 Inside and out you can sit and enjoy the peaceful surroundings.
 The Meeting House is still used for worship but is otherwise open to the public daily.
-There is very limited parking near the Meeting House but visitors are requested to park in the lay-by on the main road and walk the short distance down the access lane.
+There is very limited parking near the Meeting House and visitors are requested to park in the lay-by on the main road and walk the short distance down the access lane.
 Free parking and entry.

 Distance: 12.1 miles

 Coordinates: N 54.32403, W 2.52606

 The historic market town of Sedbergh is just inside the Yorkshire Dales National Park and yet still within Cumbria.
 It was in Yorkshire until county boundary changes in 1974.
 The pretty town is in a beautiful position surrounded by hills and rivers with a number of attractions for visitors.
 It is England’s first Book Town and there are several outlets selling second-hand and antiquarian books.
 There are a number of other shops, cafes, pubs and the historic St Andrew’s Church in the town centre.
 There is also a famous public school with many attractive school buildings and sports fields scattered around the town.